ArtificerRepo/artificer/s-ramp-demos/s-ramp-demos-custom-deriver/README.md

-# S-RAMP Demos: Custom Deriver
+# S-RAMP Demos: Custom Deriver (DEPRECATED)

+NOTE: The Deriver concepts have been replaced by ArtifactBuilder.
+Please see the s-ramp-demos-custom-artifact-builder demo!
+The Deriver concepts are now deprecated and will be removed in a future release!

 ## Summary